TheresaLui/SelfHelpContent_v2/articles/microsoft.afd/afd-configuration-and-setup-cookies-based-session-affinity.md

 # Cookies-based session affinity

+* The cookie-based session affinity feature is useful when you want to keep a user session on the same application backend.

 ## **Recommended documents**
-* Here is more information on [session affinity and Front door routing methods](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-routing-methods#latency)<br>
+* Here is more information on [session affinity and Front door routing methods](https://docs.microsoft.com/azure/frontdoor/front-door-routing-methods#latency)<br>
-* Learn how to update a Front Door to enable  [session affinity for your frontend host](https://azure.microsoft.com/resources/templates/201-front-door-session-affinity/) thereby, sending subsequent traffic from the same user session to the same backend.<br>
+* Learn how to update a Front Door to enable  [session affinity for your Front End host](https://azure.microsoft.com/resources/templates/201-front-door-session-affinity/) thereby, sending subsequent traffic from the same user session to the same backend.<br>